Montana-Media-Arts/creative-coding-1/modules/week-10/_posts/2017-02-02-defining-functions.md

 The other required element is the use of parenthesis (`()`), proceeding the function namespace definition.
 These are sometimes referred to as the _function operator_.
 These signify to the interpreter that what proceeded was the function namespace.
 As we will find out, this is also where we define input parameters for a function.

-Finally, following all of this, is the _function block_, which we discussed previously, is signified by curly brackets.
+Finally, following all of this, is the _function block_, which [as we discussed previously]({{site.baseurl}}/modules/week-3/p5-basic-functions/), is signified by curly brackets.

 Altogether, this looks like;